craigsapp/humextra/README.md

 To compile a particular program (after making the library):
     ```make humcat```

-To test that the programs have been compiled successfully:
+To test that the programs have been compiled successfully, try typing:
     ```bin/keycor h://wtc/wtc1f01.krn```
 which should reply with an estimate of the key for J.S.
-Bach's Well-Tempered Clavier, Book I fugue:
+Bach's Well-Tempered Clavier, Book I fugue 1:
     ```The best key is: C Major```